Connect with others who understand.

 • Liver function tests

-• Screening for hepatitis B/C and HIV, which increase the risk of developing PN
+• Screening for hepatitis B and hepatitis C and HIV or AIDS, which increase the risk of PN

 Differential Diagnosis and Other Skin Conditions

-PN often looks similar to other inflammatory skin conditions such as:
+PN often looks similar to other inflammatory skin conditions.
+These are known as differential diagnoses.
+Examples of skin conditions with similar symptoms include:

-• Atopic dermatitis (eczema) with lichen simplex chronicus
+• Atopic dermatitis (the most common type of eczema) with lichen simplex chronicus

 • Bullous pemphigoid or other blistering skin diseases